mozilla/node-hubble/README.md

 Current errors include:

-  - `Expected url param, found none.` no url was specified to the API call.
+  - `Expected url param, found none.` -- no url was specified to the API call.
-  - `Unable to use url.' the url was not usable for some reason.
+  - `Unable to use url.` -- the url was not usable for some reason.
-  - `Unable to determin content type.` the url was usable, but it was not possible to determine the content-type for some reason.
+  - `Unable to determin content type.` -- the url was usable, but it was not possible to determine the content-type for some reason.

+If no error message is given, an unknown error occurred.

 ## License